 So let me go on to the unofficial part of the program.
 The key aspect is how you students interact with each other.
 Sometimes you talk math, sometimes you teach each other how to solve Rubik's Cube, often you just kid around.
 But as someone said in the 2008 EndCamp Survey, this is a camp where it is ok to be a geeky math kid because there are lots of geeky math kids.
 As a result, you do all sorts of things that geeky kids like to do.

-Among these are all the student run games and tournaments - chess, Go, card games, Quiz Bowl, but also pool, table tennis, soccer, swimming, pickelball.
-And then there are the great trips - 6 Flags, cycling, slightly whitewater kayaking, indoor rock climbing, and this year a trip to Boston.
-Even an unexpectedly difficult trip will probably be remembered fondly; I refer to our [pause, then students shout] sylvan walk, steeply up and down along the crest of the Holyoke Range.
+Among these are all the games and tournaments - chess, Set, other card games, pool, table tennis, but also soccer, Frisbee, racketball, tennis and pickleball.
+And then there are the great trips - tubing, cycling, indoor rock climbing, the Minnesota Science museum, and yes, for those who want to shop until they drop, the (audience answers Mall of America).

 Throughout, you have a great sense of humor.
-I particularly noted the daily dual between Kip trying to get out important information in a timely fashion and you guys trying to sink him with questions, or irrelevant comments, or tournament announcements or spirit week announcements, before he said 2 words.
-He could have said "2+2=4" and already 10 hands would go up with questions.
+I particularly noted the daily dual between Kip trying to get out important information in a timely fashion and you guys, obsessed with wanting to know every detail in advance, trying to sink him with questions, or irrelevant comments, or tournament announcements, or spirit week announcements, before he said 2 words.
+He could have said "1+1 is 2" and already 10 hands would go up with questions and objections.
 Perhaps we need a new contest - the really bad questions to Kip contest.